 - Saturation -40

-You can start with these settings and change them to adjust them to your image.
+You can start with these settings and adjust them to your image.

 Always adjust the brush and the effect according to the person and the image.
-Lighting, skin-tone, the effect you want to create in the photo all require you to change the level of whitening you want to achieve.
+Lighting, skin tone, and the effect you want to create all require you to change the level of whitening.

-Whitening teeth and eyes in Lightroom is a quick and easy process.
+Whitening teeth in Lightroom is a quick and easy process.
+And so it whitening eyes.
 It can improve the appearance of the whole image.